procore/documentation/building_applications/developer_managed_service_accounts.md

 The App will only have access to the data in these permitted projects.
 After the App is installed, company administrators can use the App Management feature in Procore to add/remove permitted projects as needed.
 See [What is App Management?](https://support.procore.com/faq/what-is-app-management), [Add a Permitted Project to a Data Connection App](https://support.procore.com/products/online/user-guide/company-level/admin/tutorials/add-permitted-project), and [Remove a Permitted Project from a Data Connection App](https://support.procore.com/products/online/user-guide/company-level/admin/tutorials/remove-permitted-project).

+## Common Questions About DMSAs

+### What do I need to change on the backend for my integration to work?

+The backend for your integration needs to change in the following ways.
+- A new OAuth component must be defined in the application manifest with a grant type of `client_credentials`.
+- Required tool permissions for the application must be specified using the Permissions Builder.
+- Calls to the Procore API must use the DMSA `client_id` and `client_secret` for authorization and authentication.
+- Must include the `Procore-Company-Id` request header when making calls to the `/rest/v1.0/me` or `/rest/v1.0/companies` endpoints.
+See [Using Developer Managed Service Accounts with MPZ]({{ site.url }}{{ site.baseurl }}/oauth-client-credentials#using-developer-managed-service-accounts-with-mpz) for additional information.

+### How do we see which companies have the App installed?

+Installation metrics are captured and available for viewing and downloading from your application page on the Procore developer portal.
+See [Working with App Metrics]({{ site.url }}{{ site.baseurl }}/building-apps-metrics) for additional information.

+### How do I make sure users don’t access the wrong company’s data?

+The same DMSA credentials created for your data connection application can also be used with the [Authorization Code Grant Flow]({{ site.url }}{{ site.baseurl }}/oauth-client-credentials).
+In this case, the access token you receive is for a specific logged in user, rather than for the DMSA 'bot' user.
+Before showing a user any specific company data or allowing them to trigger actions using your DMSA app, first have them sign in using the authorization code grant flow and check that they are a user on the correct company using the [List Companies](https://developers.procore.com/reference/rest/v1/companies?version=1.0) endpoint.